 Application Fee.
-A non-refundable

-application fee of \$30 must accompany the application.
-International students should remit \$50.
+A non-refundable application fee of \$30 must accompany the application.
+International students should remit \$75.

 University Health Policies.
 Students must have documentation of receipt of two doses of measles vaccine after the first birthday or other evidence of measles immunity at the time of entry.
 Proof of these vaccinations from a physician, a school health nurse, or a community health department is required.
 A current medical history is requested.
-(Forms are available from the University Health Center.)
+Forms are available from the University Health Center or online at www.ucmo.edu/uhc/immunization policy.cfm.